kael-shipman/migrate-me/README.md

 If you'd like to easily keep up with updates, you can clone this git repo and symlink the `migrate-me.sh` into your PATH.
 Optionally, you can `git checkout [tag]` in your repo clone to use a specific version.

+Alternatively, you can use composer: `composer global require "kael-shipman/migrate-me ~2.2"` (though you might have to add it to your path, depending on how your Composer is set up).

 On first run, it will ask you if you want to create the config directory (you should choose yes, or choose no and specify a different config directory using the command line options detailed below).

 Also, you'll have to point it to your profiles.
 You can either put profiles into its default profile location (see below) or point it to your profile directory using the command line flag (see below).